 - Let your friends know your plans for the next day (and beyond), which encourage you to stay alcohol-free, eg “I’m running a marathon in 2 weeks”.

 If you or your teenager are planning a party, we have some tips to help make it safe, social and fun.
 Here are some things to consider:

 - Make sure that you and another parent are present at the party.
 There is less likely to be trouble if there is parent supervision.

 - Limit the number of people coming to the party, and find out their parent's contact details.

 - Set house rules for guests, such as having certain rooms off-limits - this helps keep guests in one place.

 - Provide food and snacks for guests.

-- Have a plan in place for emergencies, or if uninvited guests turn up.
+- Have an emergency plan should an issue arise or uninvited guests turn up.